 But just in case you wanted to travel the rest of Europe as well (which we definitely do) France is perfectly situated in the middle of all the action.

-We can take a 30-minute train to Italy, a 30 minute $20 flight to Barcelona, a 6-hour drive to Switzerland.
+We can take a 30-minute train to Italy, a 30-minute $20 flight to Barcelona, or a 6-hour drive to Switzerland.
 Everything is just SO CLOSE!

 If you’re still not completely convinced that you should move abroad, definitely head over and read this list of all the reasons you NEED to live abroad at least once in your life!